MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 ## Known issues: Windows 10 Team 2020 Update Preview Build

-### Graphics, audio, and user interfaces
+### Graphics, audio, and user interface issues

 You may experience various graphics and user interface issues if you install the Preview Build, but do not immediately install the required firmware updates afterward.
 Microsoft plans to fix these issues in the release build of Windows 10 Team 2020 Update.

 ### Sign in is impacted when Conditional Access policies are applied

-- Sign in fails when attempting to sign into apps such as Microsoft Whiteboard.
-Users must first [sign in from My meetings and files](https://support.microsoft.com/help/4506480/sign-in-to-see-your-meetings-and-files-on-surface-hub) from the Start menu.
+Sign in fails when attempting to sign into apps such as Microsoft Whiteboard.
+Users must first sign in from [My meetings and files](https://support.microsoft.com/help/4506480/sign-in-to-see-your-meetings-and-files-on-surface-hub) from the Start menu.

 Microsoft plans to fix these issues in the release build of Windows 10 Team 2020 Update.

 ### Windows Update prompts to install new drivers when none are available

-eWhen you go to Settings > Update & Security > Windows Update after you’ve installed Windows 10 Team 2020 Update and the required firmware updates, you may see the following error: “A current driver on your PC may be better than the driver we’re trying to install.
+When you go to ****Settings** > **Update & Security** > **Windows Update** after you’ve installed Windows 10 Team 2020 Update and the required firmware updates, you may see the following error:

+- “A current driver on your PC may be better than the driver we’re trying to install.
 We’ll keep trying to install.”

 This error can be safely ignored.
 Microsoft is actively investigating this issue.

 ### Unable to install Surface Hub policies using provisioning packages